eyalroz/cuda-kat/README.md

 # cuda-kat: CUDA Kernel Author's Tools

-An install-less, header-only library of small, self-contained **pieces of utility code** for writing device-side CUDA functions and kernels.
+An install-less, header-only library of small, self-contained **nuggets of utility code** for writing device-side CUDA functions and kernels.

 | Table of contents|